pinterweb/dotnet-solution-template/CSharp/README.md

 This project is a layered C# solution, built around the concept of stratified design.
 The kernel & analyzer projects are at the very core/bottom providing support for all projects.
 Infrastructure code is separated out depending on its function to isolate dependencies.
-To find out more information on the project, see the README in each project:
+To find out more information on a project, see the README:

 ## Projects